-There will always be cover for this role - the Cover for the Designated Safeguarding Lead is Laura Whalley.
+There will always be cover for this role and the deputy DSL's will be trained to the same standard as the DSL - the Deputy DSL(s) is Laura Whalley.

-The Designated Safeguarding Lead will have knowledge and skills for recognising and acting upon Child Protection concerns, having received appropriate training.
-The Designated Safeguarding Lead is also the 'Prevent Single Point of Contact' (SPOC).
+The DSL will have knowledge and skills for recognising and acting upon Child Protection concerns, having received appropriate training.
+The DSL is also the 'Prevent Single Point of Contact' (SPOC).